thousandericas/CC/executivesummary.md

 Current media and journalism is depicting the reality of the current state of the planet, inciting panic among the public.

-**Climate Anxiety:** anxious feelings and worries about climate change regardless of whether the individual has been directly impacted (Schwartz et al., 2022).
+Climate Anxiety is defined as anxious feelings about climate change regardless of whether the individual is directly impacted (Schwartz et al., 2022).